 3.3 Campus Program Elements and Objectives

-3.3.1 Presidents and Vice Presidents shall enact programs for environmental health and safety and such programs will be in compliance with applicable health and safety standards promulgated by federal, state and local agencies.
+3.3.1 The Chancellor, Presidents and Vice Presidents shall enact programs for environmental health and safety and such programs will be in compliance with applicable health and safety standards promulgated by federal, state and local agencies.
 In the absence of appropriate statutes and governmental regulations, the published standards of nationally recognized professional health and safety organizations would serve as guides.
 Appropriate working relationships with official regulatory agencies pertinent to environmental health and safety are recommended and encouraged.

 3.3.2 Each component institution shall establish a written mission statement to outline operating policies, procedures and guidelines, as well as training for compliance with applicable environmental health and safety objectives listed below.